skoolkid/skoolkit/sphinx/source/commands.rst

                          m = mid-block comments and block end comments s = sub-block types and addresses
                          c = instruction-level comments
-    -h, --hex          Write addresses in hexadecimal format -a, --no-asm-dirs  Do not write ASM directives

 If you need to preserve any elements that control files do not support (such as data definition entries and ASM block directives), consider using